costarag/costarag/README.md

 15+ years building data-intensive, highly available platforms and teams across **sports**, **health**, and **telecom**.
 I've worked with multicultural teams across Brazil, Europe, and the US.

-I stay close to product, hands-on where it counts, and use AI pragmatically to reduce time to market and create faster feedback loops.
+I stay close to product, hands-on where it counts, and use AI to reduce time to market and create faster feedback loops.

 - Most recently led **70+ engineering and data people**
 - Team handled **10x growth** in active users and orders per sport event
-- Shipped faster by embedding AI into how we worked — kept systems stable through peak traffic
+- Shipped faster by embedding AI into how we worked, kept systems stable through peak traffic
 - Approach: grow strong leaders, give senior ICs real ownership, stay close enough to ask the right questions

 ---

-## 🚀 Recent Projects
+## 🚀 Recent (*public* AI-driven) Projects

 Three products bootstrapped with AI coding assistants — from idea to deployed MVP, in hours not weeks: